What Is Spatial Computing?

 The History of Spatial Computing

-The term “spatial computing” was coined in 2003 by MIT graduate researcher Simon Greenwold, whose early work in the field involved a combination of early augmented reality prototypes, input devices that allowed users to control computers through real-world actions, and a cheap 3D scanner.
+Attempts to create VR headsets go as far back as 1968 when Ivan Sutherland led this initial effort.
+NASA would develop something similar in the form of a virtual workstation in 1988.
+However, the term “spatial computing” didn’t exist until it was coined in 2003 by MIT graduate researcher Simon Greenwold, whose early work in the field involved a combination of early augmented reality prototypes, input devices that allowed users to control computers through real-world actions, and a cheap 3D scanner.

-In 2019, Microsoft announced a new version of the HoloLens, with an increased focus on enterprise applications.
-Key improvements included a larger field of view and brighter, higher-resolution images that make holograms “feel more real,” according to The Verge.
+• 2019: Microsoft announced a new version of the HoloLens, with an increased focus on enterprise applications.
+Key improvements included a larger field of view and brighter, higher-resolution images that make holograms feel more realistic.

 Differences Between AR, VR and Spatial Computing